MichaelTroyer/ArcGIS_Export_Attachments_with_Metadata/README.md

 - 5FN1234_Feature1_05102019_attachment3.jpg    etc..

-It also provides fields to add optional metadata to all the output photos:
+The tool also provides fields to add optional photo metadata to all the outputs (jpegs only):

 - Title
 - Subject